1) Start small.

 12) Read a book about soil.

-Soil is not bits of dead rock.
+Soil is not just bits of dead rock.
 It is an extremely diverse and miraculous living ecosystem upon which all life on planet Earth depends (Well, okay...there are a few ecosystems at the bottom of the ocean that are powered by hydrogen sulfide vents).
 But how does a voluptuous, bursting-with-flavor, one-pound beefsteak tomato develop from a tiny seed?
-Water, carbon dioxide, and minerals that are recycled and made plant-ready by our living soil.
+Water, carbon dioxide, and minerals that are recycled and made plant-ready by the microbes in our living soil.
 What we see above ground is a reflection of what is below ground, and our own health is a reflection of our soil's health.
 Some good book choices are: